benbenfan/musicbass/README.md

 ## Musicbass

-Run with 'npm start' or 'heroku open'
+Start database with 'mysql -u root -p'

+CD into server and run 'npm install' , then run 'node ./bin/www'

+CD into src and run 'npm install' and run 'npm start'